funkybeppe/sip-society/README.md

  ### PRODUCTS
    * PRODUCT LIST: As a user, I want to see a catalog with all the products sorted in categories.
+   * PRODUCT DETAILS: As a user, I want to see a page with full specifications for every product, so I can easily decide which one I would want to buy.
    * SORTING: As a user, I want to be able to sort the listed products, so I can easily find the ones I am interested to buy.
    * AVAILABILITY: As a user, I want to be able to see the stock availability for low stock products.
    * SHOPPING BAG: As a user, I want to be able to add any product to the shopping bag in a selected quantity.